molliemarie/MSIA-D3Course-2019/Class5.md

 Let's take a look at the finished line/scatter plot with the general update pattern applied.

+Also:
-(Also, we had an error last time, let's look at how to fix it!)
+- We had an error last time, let's look at how to fix it!
+- What else could be improved about this plot?

 ## Hierarchy